 In Ghana, the Homowo festival is a well-liked annual celebration.
 One of the most significant holidays for the Ga people, the event is observed at a different time of year in each hamlet of the Gas.

-Since the beginning of time, the Ga people—also known as the “Masters of All Arts”—have celebrated this holiday.
+Since the beginning of time, a Journey into Ghanaian Culture, the Ga people—also known as the “Masters of All Arts”—have celebrated this holiday.

 Homowo is a term that means “to create a desire.”
 The name is derived from the word “homowo,” which is a “little bird.”
 It’s said that seeing a bird on your way to the store or during the day would bring you and your family luck.